-- Copies of high school or secondary school transcripts, diplomas, exit exam results, or other documents that show successful completion. - Proof of English proficiency. - Proof of financial support to cover all costs for one academic year (at least \$16,186 USD). - A copy of the applicant's official passport or other government-issued photo ID.
+- Copies of high school or secondary school transcripts, diplomas, exit exam results, or other documents that show successful completion. - Proof of English proficiency. - Proof of financial support to cover all costs for one academic year. - A copy of the applicant's official passport.